opentomb/OpenTomb/README.md

 in vain.

 Instead, everything is being developed completely from scratch.
-However, OpenTomb uses certain legacy routines from such unfinished open-source projects as OpenRaider and VT project (found at icculus.org), plus it incorporates some code from Quake Tenebrae.
+However, OpenTomb uses certain legacy routines from unfinished open-source projects such as OpenRaider and VT project (found at icculus.org), plus it incorporates some code from Quake Tenebrae.

-All in all, OpenTomb tries to recreate the original Tomb Raider experience, although with contemporary updates, features and additions — to fully benefit from running on modern PCs with powerful CPUs and graphic cards — unlike original engines, which are getting older and older (original engine, on which all classics were based, will turn 20 next year).
+All in all, OpenTomb is an attempt to recreate the original Tomb Raider experience, along with contemporary updates, features and additions — to fully benefit from running on modern PCs with powerful CPUs and graphic cards — unlike the original engines, which are getting older.
+The original engine, on which all classics were based on will turn 20 next year!

 2. Why it's developed?
 ----------------------

-Many may ask — why develop another TR engine clone, while we have fully working Windows builds of TR2-5, and TR1 is perfectly working through DosBox?
-The answer is simple - the older the engine gets, the lower the chance it'll become compatible with future systems; but in case of OpenTomb, you can port it to any platform you wish due to usage of many cross-platform libraries.
+Many may ask — "Why develop another TR engine clone, while we have fully working Windows builds of TR2-5, and TR1 is perfectly working through DosBox?".
+The answer is simple - the older the engine gets, the lower the chance it'll be compatible with future systems; but in case of OpenTomb, you can port it to any platform you wish due to usage of many cross-platform libraries.

-Other people may ask — why we're developing it, if there are already patchers for existing engines, like TREP, TRNG, etc.?
-The answer is simple — no matter how advanced your patcher is, you are limited by the original binary meaning.
-No new features, no graphical enhancements and no new structures or functions.
+Other people may ask — "Why we're developing it".
+If there are already patchers for existing engines, like TREP, TRNG, etc.?
+The answer is simple — no matter how advanced your patcher is, you are limited by the original binary meaning: no new features, no graphical enhancements and no new structures or functions.
 You are not that limited with open-source engine.

 3. Features
 -----------

 * OpenTomb has a completely different collision approach.
-Engine uses a special terrain generator to make every room's optimized collisional mesh from so-called "floordata", which was a significant limiting factor in the original engine.
+The Engine uses a special terrain generation algorithm to convert every room's optimized collisional mesh from so-called "floordata", which was a significant limiting factor in the original engine.
 * OpenTomb does not run at fixed 30 FPS, as any old engine did.
 Instead, variable FPS rate is implemented, just like in any contemporary PC game.